for the surprising truth of fiction

 “I realize now it’s not so much a matter of choice…as of courage.”

 Rae lay gasping in the dark.
 The mad horse that had thrown her…how far had it taken Traice?
 And Karyn and David…had they fared any better?
-Most important of all, could they still make it to Onze before the Magisterium reached their families?
+Most important of all, can they still make it to Onze before the Magisterium reach their families?

 What readers are saying…